catspeed-cc/sd-webui-forge-docker/README.md

 - You can uninstall/reinstall to debug / start with fresh image (image is already stored locally)

 ### Single GPU Only (untested, should work)
+Below commands & more exist inside the menu! `./sdf-docker-menu.sh` from project root or `sdf-menu` after installed to ~/.bashrc from any subdirectory of project root
 - Edit & configure `docker-compose.cpu.yaml`
 - Edit & configure `docker-compose.single-gpu.nvidia.yaml`
 - `./docker-init-single-gpu-only.sh` "installs" and starts the docker container